 Charley Magruder’s Proprietor Butch Weaver Passes

-Butch Weaver died on March 9th, after being in the hospital for several weeks (much of that time in the ICU) with an unidentified infection.
+Butch Weaver died on March 9th of an alveolar hemorrhage, after being in the hospital for several weeks, much of that time in the ICU.
+He was 72.
 No, I did not personally know “Pops,” as Weaver was affectionately known.
 But from what I’ve heard from mutual friends, and what I’ve gathered scrolling through the many Facebook posts from those shocked and saddened by his passing, he was a tremendously loved and loving man – genuine, supportive, hard working and generous.
-He’d just married his wife Tricia Morris last June.
-That’s just heartbreaking.

 I certainly spent a few bleary late nights during the late 1980s and early ’90s at Weaver’s rambunctious north Atlanta rock club, Charley Magruder’s.
 During that time period, Magruder’s was Atlanta’s quintessential ROCKER club – as in long hair/big hair/AquaNet, denim jackets/leather jackets, super-tight jeans, scarves, chains, headbands, hot rock ‘n’ roll chicks (a good portion of them strippers) in painted-on spandex, lipstick, heavy makeup, studded halter tops, etc. If Magruder’s were open in the here and now, it’s where the Biters and Gunpowder Gray would be hanging out every weekend they weren’t on tour.
 But it couldn’t realistically survive these days, to be honest.
 Sure, there are hard rock and metal bands aplenty in Atlanta, but it’s a different attitude now.
 The music is uglier, more extreme, more serious, more brutal.
 It’s not made for a party bar.
 The most recent approximation we’ve really had in Atlanta was 9 Lives Saloon, which had a good run in Little 5 Points (in the space currently housing the Corner Tavern) during the ‘00s.
 Yeah, there are younger bands and fans still bangin’ out the hair-flingin’, amp-wailin’ hard rock, but too much of it has that tongue-in-cheek hipster wink-and-nod aspect fouling it.
 The heyday of hard party rock has passed, its fans have aged, times have changed.
 Atlanta has changed.